TIMSS 2019 Fact Sheet

 Sample (students)

-- Per country: at least 150 schools, one or more classes per grade, approx. 4,000 students’ total
+• Per country and target grade: at least 150 schools, one or more classes per grade, approximately 4,000 students total

-- Countries transitioning to eTIMSS require an additional sample of at least 1,500 tested students for the bridge data collection
+• Countries transitioning to eTIMSS were required to assess an additional sample of at least 1,500 students to establish a bridge between paperTIMSS and eTIMSS.

 Background questionnaires

-- Each country provides a chapter describing its education system, mathematics and science curriculum, teacher education, and instructional practices
+• Each country prepared a chapter describing its education system, mathematics and science curriculum, professional development requirements and programs for teachers, policies and practices for monitoring student progress, and special initiatives in mathematics and science education.

 IEA